prampec/IotWebConf/README.md

 ## Summary
-IotWebConf is an Arduino library for ESP8266 to provide a non-blocking standalone WiFi/AP web configuration portal.
+IotWebConf is an Arduino library for ESP8266/ESP32 to provide a non-blocking standalone WiFi/AP web configuration portal.
-**Requires the esp8266 board package version 2.4.2 or later!**
+**For ESP8266, IotWebConf requires the esp8266 board package version 2.4.2 or later!**

 ## Highlights